 Hotels, (which already average a weekend occupancy rate of 95.5% during the rest of the year) fill up to capacity, shows sell out, and dining reservations get a little harder to acquire.

 And while many of the sports books will reserve their best seats for their high-rollers, the rest of us have plenty of options in which to enjoy our football weekend – both on the Strip and on Fremont Street in downtown Las Vegas.

 There are literally hundreds of viewing parties, as each bar and restaurant will have some special event, however we’re just covering the bigger ones in this article.
 Prices may increase from what’s posted below closer to game day.
 (I may receive a commission should you purchase tickets from a link on this site).

-Here’s a look at the viewing party options in Las Vegas for Super Bowl 54, on Sunday February 2nd, 2020.
+Here’s a look at the viewing party options in Las Vegas for Super Bowl LVII 57, on Sunday February 12th, 2023.

-With 30,000 square feet, the Westgate Hotel & Casino’s sports book is the biggest in town, offering every prop bet you could possibly imagine.
-In short, it’s the epicenter of sports betting in Las Vegas, if not the world.
+With 30,000 square feet, the Westgate Hotel & Casino’s sports book is one of the best sportsbooks in Las Vegas, offering every prop bet you could possibly imagine.
+In short, it may be the epicenter of sports betting in Las Vegas, if not the world.

-Tickets are available here: Hard Rock Viewing Party
+Tickets are available here: Westgate Big Game Ticket

 Caesars Palace Super Bowl Viewing Parties